 A method for measuring vibrational Stark spectra has been developed and applied to the infrared absorption of the nitrile stretch mode of several aliphatic and aromatic nitriles.
-While most compounds were not analyzed enough times for detailed error estimates, the precision of the method can be reasonably estimated by averaging the standard deviations for all repeated experiments.
+Most compounds were not analyzed with enough repeated experiments for detailed error estimates.
+Nevertheless, the precision of the method can be reasonably estimated by averaging the standard deviations for all repeated experiments.
 Difference dipoles, which invariably dominated the Stark effects, were reproducible to within ± 0.001 D/f, giving a Stark tuning precision of $\pm 0.02/f$ cm-1/(MV/cm).
-Difference polarizabilities and transition polarizabilities led to smaller absorption changes, and could be measured reliably with precisions of 0.3 Å3/f2 and 0.1 Å3/f, respectively.
+Difference polarizabilities and transition polarizabilities led to smaller absorption changes, and could be measured reliably with precisions of $0.3 \text{ Å}^3/f^2$ and $0.1 \text{ Å}^3/f$, respectively.

 While the nitrile stretch mode is typically well separated from other molecular vibrations, only about half of the samples studied exhibited well defined single bands.
 The other samples had multiple bands arising from Fermi resonant interactions, varying degrees of hydrogen bonding, and perhaps multiple sample conformations.
-Most dinitriles exhibited multiple bands as well, reflecting symmetric and antisymmetric stretch modes.
+Most dinitriles exhibited multiple bands as well, reflecting the symmetric and antisymmetric stretch modes.
 It was found that Stark parameters were generally similar for bands that arose from Fermi resonance, whereas they differed between bands arising from different modes.
 While the dinitrile data were not as simple as their symmetry might suggest, both Stark and absorption results agreed with expected trends, showing small difference dipoles and greater symmetry effects upon improved mechanical coupling.

 The ability to routinely measure vibrational Stark effects to good precision makes it possible to investigate molecular vibrations in condensed phases in a new and sensitive manner.
-This technique has previously been shown to be useful for measuring an electric field change in a series of myoglobin mutants,1 and has been studied here to clarify the physical origins of vibrational Stark effects.
+This technique has previously been shown to be useful for measuring an electric field change in a series of myoglobin mutants1, and has been studied here to clarify the physical origins of vibrational Stark effects.